-In BlocklyProp, all variables. functions, and arrays are global, meaning that they can be accessed from any other point in a project at any time.
-If you'd like your project to have variables, functions, and arrays, you will need to make up your own names when using these blocks:
+In BlocklyProp, all named constants, variables, arrays, and functions are global, meaning that they can be accessed from any other point in a project at any time.
+If you'd like to add constants, variables, functions, or arrays to your project, you will need to make up your own names when using these blocks:

 The Rules for Naming Things

 Following the rules of naming is very important when using these blocks!

 - Use a unique name for each constant, variable, array, and function used in your project.
 Do not try to give a function and a variable the same name, for example.

 - Names are case-sensitive, so be consistent with capitalization.
 To BlocklyProp, foo and Foo are two different names!